raspberrypilearning/lego-plotter/en/step_3.md

 ## Create a plot range

-You need to be able to control the direction the motors move in — clockwise or anti-clockwise.
+In this step we will control the direction in which the motors move (clockwise or anti-clockwise) to set a maximum point of travel in each direction.

 --- collapse ---
 ---